Washington Summit (1973): Middle East

 The Middle East, as a hot point for Cold War action, was of discussion throughout the Washington Summit.
 Both superpowers were aware of the danger that war may break out between Arab states under Egypt and Syria, against Israel.
 Negotiations in this region were founded on the need for "principles" which would aid in bringing peace, with Brezhnev stating "we must put this warlike situation to an end".
 One solution to this international issue discussed in the Summit was the guaranteed withdrawal of Israel from Arab territories, assuring independence and stability in neighbouring regions.
 Both superpowers recognised their alliances with involved nations, specifically the USSR with Egypt, but put these aside to discuss the "legitimate interests of the Palestinian people".
-Negotiations regarding the Middle East were unsuccessful as the Yom Kippur War broke out on the Sixth of October 1973 between the nations that Nixon and Brezhnev had discussed.
+Negotiations regarding the Middle East were unsuccessful as the Yom Kippur War broke out on 6 October 1973 between the nations that Nixon and Brezhnev had discussed.

-Discussions and Negotiations
+Discussions

 Various agreements were discussed and negotiated, regarding both international and domestic relations, trade and exchange, conflict and environmental issues throughout the Summit.